 Sunlight May Degrade Plastics

-Many plastics will degrade in sunlight without the addition of light blockers, stabilizers or UV absorbers.
-Materials may discolor, crack or completely disintegrate.
-While the UV degradation of a polymer in sunlight is usually only .05 deep in the material’s surface the highly brittle nature of some plastics may lead to complete component failure.
+Many plastics will degrade when exposed to the sun without the addition of light blockers, stabilizers, or UV absorbers.
+Therefore materials may discolor, crack or completely fall apart even though the UV degradation of a polymer in sunlight is usually only .05 deep in the material’s surface.
+And the highly brittle nature of some plastics themselves may add to complete failure of a component.

 Signs of UV Degradation